- Alcohols are organic compounds containing hydroxyl group attached to carbon chain.

 Reaction with PX3 & PX5

-Primary & secondary alcohols react with phosphorus halides to give alkyl halide.
-For example phosphorus tribromide is used to form bromoalkanes from alcohols.
-All three bromide atoms can be transferred to alkyl group.
+Primary and secondary alcohols react with phosphorus halides to give alkyl halide.
+For example, phosphorus tribromide is used to form bromoalkanes from alcohols.
+All three bromide atoms can be transferred to the alkyl group.

-Reaction proceeds via formation of protonated inorganic ester of phosphoric acid.
-In subsequent step, other two bromide anion attack alkyl group and HOPBr2 leaves as a leaving group.
+The reaction proceeds via the formation of a protonated inorganic ester of phosphoric acid.
+In the subsequent step, the other two bromide anions attack the alkyl group, and HOPBr2 leaves as a leaving group.
 The reaction continues until all PBr3 is fully consumed.

 Reaction involving O – H bond cleavage